Zeyu-Li/Unity-Advanced-3D-Tutorial/README.md

 ## 6. 💻 Embed 2D Game

-In the next part we will make an embed 2D game within the 3D environment.
-This could easy be done with loading into a new scene although we must keep track of settings in the previous scene as they are not saved between scenes.
+In the next part we will make an embedded 2D game within the 3D environment.
+This could easily be done with loading into a new scene although we must keep track of settings in the previous scene as they are not saved between scenes.
 In this part we will create a code terminal that will ask the user for a password.
 If they get it right, then they will we be brought to a simple 2D shooter to be completed and will result in an end condition for completing the game

 1. Create a new Scene called 2D and start the scene